Uzbeks: Maternal haplogroups

 According to a 2010 study, slightly more than 50% of Uzbeks from Tashkent belong to East Eurasian and South Asian maternal haplogroups, while nearly 50% belong to West Eurasian haplogroups.

 A majority of Uzbeks from Ferghana belong to East Eurasian and South Asian maternal haplogroups, while considerably fewer belong to West Eurasian haplogroups.

-In Khorzem and Qashkadarya, a majority of Uzbeks belong to West Eurasian maternal haplogroups, while considerably fewer belong to East Eurasian and South Asian haplogroups.
+In Khwarazm and Qashqadaryo, a majority of Uzbeks belong to West Eurasian maternal haplogroups, while considerably fewer belong to East Eurasian and South Asian haplogroups.

 History

 Ancient history

 Female statuette bearing the kaunakes.
 Chlorite and limestone, Bactria, beginning of the 2nd millennium BC.

 In the southern part of Central Asia, there was a Bactria–Margiana Archaeological Complex, which has recently been dated to c.
 2250–1700 BC.
 That name is the modern archaeological designation for a Bronze Age civilization of Central Asia, previously dated to c.
 2400–1900 BC by Sandro Salvatori.

 Iranian nomads arrived from the northern grasslands of what is now Uzbekistan sometime in the first millennium BC.
 These nomads, who spoke Iranian dialects, settled in Central Asia and began to build an extensive irrigation system along the rivers of the region.
 At this time, cities such as Bukhara and Samarkand began to appear as centers of government and culture.
 By the 5th century BC, the Bactrian, Khwarazm, Soghdian, and Tokharian states dominated the region.

 Alexander the Great conquered Sogdiana and Bactria in 329 BC, marrying Roxana, daughter of a local Bactrian chieftain.
 The conquest was supposedly of little help to Alexander as popular resistance was fierce, causing Alexander's army to be bogged down in the region that became the northern part of Hellenistic Greco-Bactrian Kingdom.
 For many centuries the region of Uzbekistan was ruled by Persian empires, including the Parthian and Sassanid Empires.

 In the first centuries, the northern territories of modern Uzbekistan were part of the Kangju nomad state.

 With the arrival of the Greeks, writing based on the Greek alphabet began to spread on the territory of Bactria and Sogdiana.
 As a result of archaeological research on the territory of Sogdiana and Bactria, fragments of pottery with Greek inscriptions have been found.

 In 2nd century BC China began to develop its silk trade with the West.
 Because of this trade on what became known as the Silk Route, Bukhara and Samarkand eventually became extremely wealthy cities, and at times Mawarannahr (Transoxiana) was one of the most influential and powerful Persian provinces of antiquity.

 In 350–375 AD, Sogdiana and Tashkent oasis were captured by the nomadic Xionite tribes who arrived from the steppe regions of Central Asia.